Spin-polarized scanning tunneling microscopy measurement scheme for determining the quantum geometric tensor: Acknowledgements

-\textit{Acknowledgements}.---This work was supported by Innovation Program for Quantum Science and Technology (Grant No. 2024ZD0300104), the National Key R$\&$D Program of China (Grant No. 2017YFA0303400), NSFC (Grants Nos.
-12174019, 11774021), and NSFC program for \textquotedblleft Scientific Research Center\textquotedblright\ (Grant No. U1530401).
-S.H.Z. is also supported by the Fundamental Research Funds for the Central Universities (QNYC202402).
-We acknowledge the computational support provided by the Beijing Computational Science Research Center (CSRC).
+{This work was supported by the Innovation Program for Quantum Science and Technology (Grant No. 2024ZD0300104), the Science Challenge Project (Grant No. TZ2025017), the NSFC (Grants No. 12174019, No. 12274019, and No. 12174194), and the NSAF grant in NSFC with Grant No. U2230402.
+Jia-Ji Zhu is supported by the Natural Science Foundation of Chongqing (Grant No. CSTB2025NSCQ-GPX1272).
+We acknowledge computational support provided by the Beijing Computational Science Research Center (CSRC) and Hefei Advanced Computing Center.}